codebyfaisal/mern-stack-course/js/31/README.md

 # Loops

-In programming a loop is a statement the allow us to run the code multiple times. e.g we need to `console.log` the number from 1 to 10.
+In programming, a loop is a statement that allows us to run code multiple times. e.g. we need to `console.log` the numbers from 1 to 10.

 ### Definition

 A loop is a control flow statement that allows a block of code to be executed or run repeatedly based on a specified condition or for a predefined number of iterations.

-Loop is just like a circle or start a car race from Point `a`, car run and come again to Point `a` again and again until it stop manually.
+A loop is just like a circle or starting a car race from Point `A` — the car runs and comes again to Point `A` again and again until it is stopped manually.

 <figure>
     <img src="./img/loop.png" width="500" alt="Loop">